shoelace-style/shoelace/docs/home.md

 > A suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.

-In other words, we finally have a way to create our very own HTML elements (with scoped styles and scripts) and use them in [whatever framework we want.](https://custom-elements-everywhere.com/)
+In other words, we finally have a way to create our very own HTML elements and use them in any framework we want!

 ## Browser Support